tamersp25/docs/docs/engines/README.md

 #### Task Processing Flow

 An engine in the Veritone Platform follows a logical set of steps to process a task.
-This includes receiving the payload from Veritone with the task details, retrieving the asset, analyzing and transforming the data into actionable information, generating output data, and returning insights to Veritone.
+For cognitive engines, this includes receiving the payload from Veritone with the task details, retrieving the asset, analyzing and transforming the data into actionable information, generating output data, and returning insights to Veritone.
+For ingestion engines, the steps are similar, only instead of retrieving the asset, you're retrieving the data, transforming it if needed, and providing it as an asset to Veritone.

 Each step in the task flow must be built into your code.
 A high-level overview of the process is described below, and you'll find detailed information and step-by-step instructions on adding the task processing flow to your code in the [Engine Construction Guidelines](/engines/guidelines).

+NEED TO MODIFY THIS FOR ADAPTERS V AND GRAPHIC HAS A TYPO

 * **Input:** Veritone passes a payload specifying the resources and operations of the task.